-If there is continuous employment under TUPE arrangements, there is a requirement for information to be passed on to the new owner.
+If there is no break in working between employment with the transferring organisation and the school under TUPE arrangements, there is a requirement for information to be passed on to the new owner.
 If the details are fully in order, the new employer enters them on its own central register, including the number and date of the DBS checks, and adds a note to the register that the details have been accepted under TUPE arrangements.
 There must have been no three-month break in employment.
-However, if the information is incomplete, it is necessary to undertake a new DBS check and to include the other necessary checks.
+However, if the information is incomplete, it is necessary to undertake a new DBS check, a new right to work check and to include the other necessary checks.